Serving San Diego, Greater LA Area, Bay Area, & Seattle

 Parking

-One parking spot required unless any of the following true:
+One parking space is required for an ADU, unless the property meets any of the following exemptions:

-• The accessory dwelling unit is located within one-half mile walking distance of public transit
+• The ADU is located within ½ mile of public transit (i.e. bus stop, bike share station, train station).

-• The accessory dwelling unit is located within an architecturally and historically significant historic district.
+• The ADU is located within an architecturally and historically significant historic district.

-• When on-street parking permits are required but not offered to the occupant of the accessory dwelling unit.
+• On-street parking permits are required but not offered to the ADU occupant.

-• When there is a car share vehicle located within one block of the accessory dwelling unit.
+• There is a car share vehicle located within one block (includes both sides of the street) of the ADU.

 Owner-occupancy